effepivi/ICP3038/Labs/Lab-03/README.md

 11. If argc is equal to 2, run the code.
 12. Run your code with an argument.

-# Unit testing support in CMake
+# Task 6: Unit testing support in CMake

 1. In `CMakeLists.txt`, add a version number.
 Replace `project(ICP3038-lab3)` with `project(ICP3038-lab3 VERSION 1.0)`
 2. Enable unit testing.
 In the same file, add `enable_testing()`.